adambard/learnxinyminutes-docs/haxe.html.markdown

         /*
            Trace can handle any type of value or object.
-It will try to print a representation of the expression as best it can:
+It will try to print a representation of the expression as best it can.
+You can also concatenate strings with the "+" operator:
          */
         trace(
             " Integer: " + 10 +
             " Float: " + 3.14 +
-            " Boolean: " + true);
+            " Boolean: " + true
+            );

         /*